gbrault/jpjwidgets/README.md

 # jpjwidgets
-Jupyter Python+Javascript Widgets: link javascript variables with Kernel Python variables and vice-versa.
+Jupyter Python+Javascript Widgets<sup>1</sup>: link javascript variables with Kernel Python variables and vice-versa.

-jpjwidgets is not a replacement<sup>1</sup> for ipywidgets, it is just a complement which fill some gaps and brings some 'innovations'
+jpjwidgets is not a replacement<sup>2</sup> for ipywidgets, it is just a complement which fill some gaps and brings some 'innovations'

   * The most differentiating feature is that jpjwidgets brings a REST API, build by the application designer, embedded in the notebook
       * Using the jupyter server proxy